ourlifeloop/marketing/src/cms/training-faqs/how-do-i-print-my-undesigned-calendar-in-week-view.md

 ---
 question: How do I print my undesigned calendar in week view?
 answer: ' On the feature menu, click on the "Calendar" tab.
-On the top right hand side choose "Print/Export" and select the "Print Week" calendar. '
+Choose "Print/Export" at the top right-hand side of your screen and select the "Print Week" calendar. '
 topics:
   - activity-calendar
 userTypes: